Eugene And Marilyn Glick Foundation Corporation / Glick Philanthropies

 How to Apply

 Glick Philanthropies does not accept unsolicited grant applications.
 The foundation operates on an invitation-only basis.
-However, the foundation welcomes initial contact from organizations that believe their work aligns with Glick Philanthropies' funding priorities.
+However, the foundation welcomes initial contact from organisations that believe their work aligns with Glick Philanthropies' funding priorities.

 Steps to initiate contact: